xlladdins/xll/docs/Excel4MacrosA-D.md

 **ANOVA2**?(inprng, outrng, sample\_rows, alpha)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.
 The input range should contain labels in the first row and column.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Sample\_rows    is the number of rows in each sample.
+Sample\_rows&nbsp;&nbsp;&nbsp;&nbsp;is the number of rows in each sample.

-Alpha    is the significance level at which to evaluate critical values for the F statistic.
+Alpha&nbsp;&nbsp;&nbsp;&nbsp;is the significance level at which to evaluate critical values for the F statistic.
 If omitted, alpha is 0.05.

 **Related Functions**

-ANOVA1   Performs single-factor analysis of variance
+ANOVA1&nbsp;&nbsp;&nbsp;Performs single-factor analysis of variance

-ANOVA3   Performs two-factor analysis of variance without replication
+ANOVA3&nbsp;&nbsp;&nbsp;Performs two-factor analysis of variance without replication

 Return to [top](#A)